woodendoors7/NuclearOptionDocs/static/pages/AGM-48/index.md

-An **AGM-48** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.
+The **AGM-48** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.

 Its effective range is 8 kilometers.